Though it sounds like it results in a painful backache, some people can have a slipped disc without even knowing it. Read on to learn more.

 While the minimally invasive treatment is an outpatient procedure that only takes about 90 minutes, in more severe cases, you may need an artificial disc.
 It’s important to work with your doctor to find the best treatment for you.

-If you have neck or back pain or another spine problem, the experts of the USC Spine Center offer comprehensive spine care, with the latest minimally invasive surgical options for quicker recoveries.
+If you have neck or back pain or another spine problem, the experts of the USC Spine Center offer comprehensive spine care.
 To request an appointment with a USC spine specialist, call (800) USC-CARE (800-872-2273) or by visiting spine.keckmedicine.org/request-an-appointment/.